 Please visit our sites!
 (Web sites are being updated)

-Enabling people and institutions succeed in their meaningful purpose.
+Enabling people and institutions to succeed in their meaningful purpose.

 The Boston Institute for Meaningful Purpose is the hub of meaningful purpose psychology or logoteleology research and development.